 - Attendance and presentation at select professional society meetings

 This is a full time position and is only open to recent recipients of a bachelor’s or master’s degree.
 Individuals with degrees higher than a master’s degree are not eligible to apply.

-- Candidates must have at least a bachelor’s degree conferred between May 2017 and July 2019.
+- Candidates must have at least a bachelor’s degree.

 - Candidate with Bachelor’s degree or Masters’ degree in economics, statistics, operations research, mathematics, physics, computer science, data science, or related disciplines with a strong foundation in statistics and/or applied mathematics are encouraged to apply.

 - Candidates must demonstrate experience with one or more programming language or statistical software used in research (e.g., Python, R, Julia, Stata, MATLAB, C, Java, etc.)